 To make their point on the SB 562 legislation, the California Nurses Association commissioned an impact study by the economics department of the University of Massachusetts-Amherst.
 The principal author, Robert Pollin, is a well-known progressive who two decades ago co-wrote a book that shifted the national living wage movement into high gear.
 Released last month, the study concluded that the health care overhaul would cost $331 billion a year, a figure significantly down from the original Senate annual estimate of $400 billion.
 The lower figure, they claimed, represented the cost savings from the removal of insurance co-payment, deductible and premium requirements.
 The study also recommended that California lawmakers create two taxes to meet the funding gap: 1) a 2.3 percent gross tax on businesses with annual revenues of at least $2 million; and 2) a 2.3 percent general sales tax on all consumer items except housing, utilities, groceries and other necessities.
 This would seem an efficient method of chasing employers, especially insurance companies, out of the state.
 But one wonders if the California Nurses Association would bother to notice.

 It’s not as if the nursing profession in California is underpaid.
-According to the Sacramento Bee, “…the average salary of a registered nurse in California is $135,000.
-In equivalent dollars, Canadian nurses under their single-payer system make $65,000 per year.”
+The average salary of a registered nurse there is $135,000.
+In equivalent dollars, Canadian nurses under their single-payer system make $65,000 per year.
 Compensation is even lower in other modern nations with socialized health care.
 In Great Britain, nurses make the equivalent of $26,082; in Germany, the figure is $29,978.
 But if California nurses are faring well under the current system, given their propensity to win favorable collective bargaining contracts, why is the CNA so eager to overturn that system?
 Part of the explanation lies in self-interest.
 The State of California, their would-be opponents at the bargaining table, would make for an easy strike threat target.
 “Single payer,” after all, means single negotiator.
 Another and related explanation is the nature of public-sector unionism.
 All public-employee unions have an interest in enlarging government.
 When the employer gets larger, the number of employees get larger and so do their unions.